-How To Get Installment Loans With Bad Credit Approved
+How To Get Installment Loans with Bad Credit Approved

+If you have bad to fair credit, it’s tougher to have a loan officer prequalify you for a home loan.
 If your lender gives you a pre-qualification letter, the official application process begins, which can take between 30 to 45 days.
 During this time, your loan officer will contact you frequently to get information to facilitate the underwriting process.
 It’s important to check your phone and email frequently during this time and to be ready to give information.
 Here are some other ways to ensure you get approved after passing the pre-qualification stage.

 Prepare Your Documents in Advance